 Boston has a thriving music community with tons of shows and opportunities for artists at a range of levels.
-But the bookers, press, and fellow musicians need to get to know you.
+In order to get started, the bookers, press, and fellow musicians need to get to know you.
 These venues are good places to break in if you're new on the scene.

-Club Passim—A birthplace of the contemporary American folk scene.
-Open mics on Tuesdays.
-All-ages.
+Club Passim: This birthplace of the contemporary American folk scene hosts all-ages open mics on Tuesdays.

-Toad—This cozy, no-cover venue has live music every night... which means a lot of slots to fill.
-Heavy on roots-rock.
+Toad: This cozy, no-cover venue has live music every night... which means a lot of slots to fill.
+It's heavy on roots-rock.

 Beehive: This sophisticated downtown club has rapidly become a favored haunt of Berklee musicians.

 Wally's Jazz Cafe: The storied Sunday afternoon jam sessions are intense.
 Expect to be tested.

 Middle East Corner: A starter option at the area's largest independent venue, you may also be able to get gigs at the Upstairs stage.

 O'Brien's Pub: Bands that play this venue have a shot at moving up to its larger sister club down the street, Great Scott.

 PA's Lounge: Geographically and musically a little off the beaten track—noise, psych-folk, twee....